 MM: In the DIY filmmaking age, a lot of moviemakers are starting to consider forgoing traditional distribution altogether.
 With that in mind, what does a brick-and-mortar distributor like Cinema Libre offer that a DIY VOD platform can’t?

 RC: VOD, plus everything else.
 Granted, not all indie distributors are full service like Cinema Libre, but one thing that definitely makes us unique as a brick-and-mortar outfit is that we handle all forms of distribution within one company.
 Whether it’s theatrical, DVD, digital, television, international, and/or educational, we do it.
-In addition to that, we have in-house marketing, PR, graphic design, web-design, and post-production departments.
+In addition to that, we have in-house marketing, PR, graphic design, web-design similar to the one on WebCitz, and post-production departments.
 In other words, we can cohesively foster every single detail of a film’s release process, which allows us to maximize its overall exposure and sales potential while also saving significant costs that would otherwise get passed on to the filmmaker.

 MM: In the current economic climate, when production and distribution budgets are tight, can an independent film still hit a home run?
 If so, what is a home run these days?
 What can a DIY moviemaker expect to see financially if all the cards line up?